 5.7.4 The key objective of the Assurance Framework is to support the Combined Authority to make judgements about the value for money of potential investments and to accept or reject investments accordingly.
 However, it is just one of a range of complementary strategic guidance documents developed by the Combined Authority to inform decision making.
-The following table sets out the relevant assessments for all complementary strategic guidance:
+The following table sets out the framework of strategic documents which will be used to determine the SMART objectives a project must fulfil in order to be included in any longlisting exercise: The following-table sets out the relevant assessments for all complementary strategic guidance:

-Formatted: Indent: Left: 1.45 cm, Hanging: 1.23 cm, Outline numbered + Level: 3 + Numbering Style: 1, 2, 3, ... + Start at: 1 + Alignment: Left + Aligned at: 1.42 cm + Indent at: 2.68 cm
+Formatted: Indent: Left: 1.45 cm, Hanging: 1.23 cm, Space Before: 0.1 pt, Outline numbered + Level: 3 + Numbering Style: 1, 2, 3, ... + Start at: 1 + Alignment: Left + Aligned at: 1.42 cm + Indent at: 2.68 cm